KianaM1/Bioinfo/week3/readme.md

 ## 1. Use IGV to visualize your genome and the annotations relative to the genome.
 How big is the genome?

-I selected a bacteria from the "bacteria 5 collection," acinetobacter_baumannii_atcc_19606_cip_70_34_jcm_6841_gca_000162295.
+I selected a bacterium from the "bacteria 5 collection," acinetobacter_baumannii_atcc_19606_cip_70_34_jcm_6841_gca_000162295.
 I used the following commands to determine the length of the genome:

 ```
 conda activate bioinfo